open-power/skiboot/doc/overview.rst

 Skiboot overview
 ================

-Skiboot is firmware, loaded by the FSP.
+Skiboot is boot and runtime firmware for OpenPOWER systems.
+It's loaded by earlier boot firmware (typically Hostboot).
 Along with loading the bootloader, it provides some runtime services to the OS (typically Linux).

 Source layout
 -------------